One of the most puzzling facts of our lives may be that we’re living in two realities.

 Although intertwined, they’re not the same.
 They’re different, entirely valid realities.

 Physical and psychical reality intersect through our bodies, but what other intersections, and boundaries, there are, we don’t really know.
 What consequences it has to live in—at least—two realities, we also don’t know.
-While we know a lot about physical reality, thanks to the scientific method, we may by now know less about psychical, mental reality than we ever did, also thanks to the scientific method (though also due to the Church, which per Weber “rationalized the world” and “eliminated magic”).
+While we know a lot about physical reality, thanks to the scientific method, we may by now know less about psychical, mental reality than we ever did, also thanks to the scientific method (though also due to the Church, which, cf. Weber, “eliminated magic”).

 Yet that may all go far for the moment.
 Right now we may just want to consider that we live in at least two realities, realities that are relevant for us.
-That we must understand, and then include more thoroughly in our views and teachings of our reality system.
+That should want to understand, and then include more thoroughly in our views and teachings of our reality system.
 For what we currently, commonly accept about our lives appears rather wildly inaccurate—to a good degree, perhaps, thanks to science.

 —Wilhelm Wundt: An Introduction to Psychology (1911).